L1ghtmann/Manually-Build-A-Tweak/README.md

 # How to manually compile and build a tweak (on Linux)

-After coming across Kritanta's [guide](https://github.com/KritantaDev/Guides/blob/master/TweakWithoutTheos.md) on how to build a tweak w/o [Theos](https://github.com/theos/theos) (or similar tools) on Darwin systems, I figured that it may be helpful to have something similar catered for Linux systems.
+After coming across cynder's [guide](https://github.com/cxnder/Guides/blob/master/TweakWithoutTheos.md) on how to build a tweak w/o [Theos](https://github.com/theos/theos) (or similar tools) on Darwin systems, I figured that it may be helpful to have something similar catered for Linux systems.

-**Note:** huge thanks to [Kritanta](https://twitter.com/arm64e) for her initial work on this guide.
+**Note:** huge thanks to [cynder](https://twitter.com/arm64e) for her initial work on this guide.
 In my rendition, I've changed the parts that were Darwin-specific, added relevant documentation links, elaborated various bits, revised some of the wording, and adjusted some stylistic elements.

 ---